Suffolk: Administration

+In 2019, Forest Heath and St Edmundsbury merged to form West Suffolk district, while Waveney and Suffolk Coastal formed East Suffolk district.

 Suffolk Pink

-Villages and towns in Suffolk are renowned for historic pink-washed halls and cottages, which has become known far and wide as "Suffolk Pink".
+Villages and towns in Suffolk are renowned for historic, pink-washed halls and cottages, which has become known far and wide as "Suffolk Pink".
 Decorative paint colours found in the county can range from a pale shell shade, to a deep blush brick colour.

-According to research, Suffolk Pink dates back to the 14th century, where these shades were developed by local dyers by adding natural substances to a traditional limewash mix.
+According to research, Suffolk Pink dates back to the 14th century, when these shades were developed by local dyers by adding natural substances to a traditional limewash mix.
 Additives used in this process include pig or ox blood with buttermilk, elderberries and sloe juice.

 Locals and historians often state that a true Suffolk Pink should be a "deep dusky terracotta shade", rather than the more popular pastel hue of modern times.
 This has caused controversy in the past when home and business-owners alike have been reprimanded for using colours deemed incorrect, with some being forced to repaint to an acceptable shade.
-In 2013, famous chef Marco Pierre White had his 15th century hotel, The Angel, in Lavenham, decorated a shade of pink that was not traditional Suffolk Pink.
+In 2013, famous chef Marco Pierre White had his 15th-century hotel, The Angel, in Lavenham, decorated a shade of pink that was not traditional Suffolk Pink.
 He was required by local authorities to repaint.

-In another example of Suffolk taking its colours seriously, a home-owner in Lavenham was obligated to paint their Grade 1 listed cottage Suffolk Pink, to make it match a neighbouring property.
+In another example of Suffolk taking its colours seriously, a homeowner in Lavenham was obligated to paint their Grade I listed cottage Suffolk Pink, to make it match a neighbouring property.
 The local council said it wanted all of the cottages on that particular part of the road to be the same colour, because they were a single building historically (300 years earlier).

-County landmarks that are painted Suffolk Pink include the cottages in front of St Mary's Church in the village of Cavendish.

 The historic Suffolk Pink colour has also inspired the name of a British apple.

 Geography

-Located in the East of England, much of Suffolk is low-lying, founded on Pleistocene sand and clays.
-These rocks are relatively unresistant and the coast is eroding rapidly.
-Coastal defences have been used to protect several towns, but several cliff-top houses have been lost to coastal erosion and others are under threat.
-The continuing protection of the coastline and the estuaries, including the Blyth, Alde and Deben, has been, and remains, a matter of considerable discussion.

-The coastal strip to the East contains an area of heathland known as "The Sandlings" which runs almost the full length of the coastline.
 Suffolk is also home to nature reserves, such as the RSPB site at Minsmere, and Trimley Marshes, a wetland under the protection of Suffolk Wildlife Trust.
 The clay plateau inland, deeply intercut by rivers, is often referred to as 'High Suffolk'.